 Only QME and AME may perform comprehensive medical-legal evaluations.
 Therefore, only a QME or AME can perform a supplemental report billed with ML106.
 Providers who are neither QME nor AME may not use medical-legal billing codes, ever, for any reason.*

 Non-medical-legal providers may not use ML106 to bill for any kind of reports, even those relevant to a dispute.
-When a non-medical-legal evaluator bills using medical-legal billing codes, this is non-compliant, potentially fraudulent, and can carry serious consequences.
+When a non-medical-legal evaluator submits a bill containing medical-legal billing codes, this is non-compliant, potentially fraudulent, and can carry serious consequences.

 Error 3: Billing ML106 for review of information already provided